steve-martin-at-esure/hello_world/CONTRIBUTING.md

 ##### Best Practices:

-* A Hotfix is branched from `master`.
+* 'hotfix' can only be branched from `master`.
-* Hotfix changes must be merged back into both `master` and `develop`.
+* 'hotfix' must be merged back into both `master` and `develop`.
-* 'master' should be tagged with an increment `hotfix` number.
+* 'master' should be tagged with a minor version increment, e.g. 0.2 or 0.3.
 * Branch naming convention: `hotfix-*`

 ## Continuous Delivery and Automated Work-flow

-[Add details here on any Continuous Delivery and/or Automated Work-flow processes used by this Digital App]
+> This Section is coming soon, and will contain the details of the Continuous Delivery and/or Automated Work-flow processes used by this Digital App.

 ## Recommended Tool Set